-Regardless of the submission method used, the lender is responsible for ensuring that the information provided is true and accurate.
-The lender is also responsible for notifying Arch MI of any data changes pertaining to the loan (including, but not limited to, loan terms, credit information, income, debts, appraisal, property value, or loan amount).
+Regardless of the submission method used, the credit union is responsible for ensuring that the information provided is true and accurate.
+The credit union is also responsible for notifying Arch MI of any data changes pertaining to the loan (including, but not limited to, loan terms, credit information, income, debts, appraisal, property value, or loan amount).